arko617/eLab-X/README.md

 2. Install npm modules: `npm install`
 3. Install bower dependencies `bower install`
 4. Start up the server: `node server.js`
-5. View in browser at http://localhost:8080
+5. View in browser at your default port, e.g. http://localhost:3000

 Use this starter kit to build any MEAN stack application you like.